 It’s not often that you have to book an appointment for the privilege of entering a shop, but then LN-CC is no ordinary boutique.
 The jaw-dropping interior, which is somewhere between the set of Red Dwarf and a futuristic tree house, is located underneath a drab office block, which you enter via a very ordinary side door.
 Inside, the avant-garde designer stock is creatively merchandised and separated into themed zones by art director Gary Card and brands include Balenciaga, Haider Ackermann, and Dries Van Noten.
 There’s also a record and book store, and an in-house disco with the odd event (invitation-only, naturally) taking place for the privileged few.

 Stock for this boutique-like store is selected by streetwear obsessives/owners Kyle and Jo with items weighted towards Japanese independent labels.
 Knits and T-shirts from Australia’s Rittenhouse are particularly strong, while other hot picks from the well-edited selection include shirts and tops for men from Norse Projects, womenswear from APC Madras, and supremely covetable pieces for both men and women from Peter Jensen and Wood Wood.
 A cabinet full of reasonably priced watches, sunglasses and jewellery makes this a great place for pressies for hard-to-please hipster boyfriends and girlfriends, while the limited-edition Vans will have trainer nerds frothing at the mouth.
+The store is due to relocate to Shoreditch high street later this month.

 Henry and George Graham, owners of eclectic Notting Hill boutique Wolf and Badger, have opened a new central London flagship.
 The spacious, two floored new premises will shift the focus of the original store to tiny, undiscovered labels- allowing the new boutique to showcase more established labels from the NEWGEN stable- think Bora Aksu,Mark Fast J JS Lee and Jasper Garvida.
 The boutique is elegant but unintimidating; all black walls, artfully placed designer lights and backlit contemporary jewellery.
 There is a great menswear offering, with a good mix of relaxed tailoring, swimwear, and bow ties in graphic prints by the likes of Drake.
 In contrast, the basement (which has its own street entrance) has retained the original white walls and floor, and will continue to be used as a gallery space.
 Expect pop ups and installations from Wolf and Badger's favourite designers in here, as well as evening launches celebrating the frequent arrival of new labels and collections.